 This sweet potato casserole with marshmallows recipe calls for 1 cup of brown sugar total, but feel free to replace some or all of it with maple syrup, honey or agave nectar.

 To make this recipe nut-free, replace the pecans with crushed pretzels!
+Or just go with a crumble topping, including the brown sugar flour mixture and topping with the butter.

 Some of my readers are not fans of the marshmallows on top (it might be a Minnesota thing?), so feel free to omit them if desired.